 Jan 5, 2022

-Once known as the ultimate platform for sharing photos, video content has exploded on Instagram.
+Once known as the ultimate platform for sharing photos, Instagram has seen an explosion in video content.
 It now offers marketers great opportunities to connect with users on Instagram successfully using four video formats: Stories, Instagram Video, Live, and Reels.
 Instagram Video combines what was known as IGTV and feed videos.

 With 1.2 billion Instagram users projected by 2023, it’s the social network of choice for many visual creators.
 Using video on Instagram can be very effective for organic and paid campaigns as it allows you to: